-- East Montpelier should have developed 255 new units by between 2000 and 2015, but actually - grew 161 units (63%).
-By comparison, the Central Vermont Region should have developed - 5,591 new units, but actually grew 2,600 units (47%).
-While East Montpelier has not met its - allocation goals, it has done better than the region. - 19 The Regional Housing Distribution Plan acknowledges that populations, economic conditions - and housing markets are dynamic, and recommended that the plan be updated every five years. - 21 The housing plan has not been updated since it was developed.
-Since the plan was prepared, the - 22 Great Recession resulted significant economic and housing market downturns that have taken - years to recover.
-The forecasts underlying the Regional Housing Distribution Plan are based on - 24 pre-recession trends that are no longer accurate. - East Montpelier faces several challenges in meeting the housing allocation goals. - Approximately 50% of the town's land area is conserved and/or in current use.
-Both reduce the - amount of land available for development.
-The town also has long had large-lot zoning - 28 regulations to encourage the continuation of the farming community.
-Although East Montpelier - is a desirable place to live, high land costs, reduced land availability, and the lack of municipal - water and wastewater infrastructure hinder the development of new homes. - Nevertheless, East Montpelier recognizes the need for more housing options, including housing that is more affordable.
-Various actions have been taken to promote this goal: - Town zoning allows mobile homes anywhere single-family homes are permitted.
+East Montpelier should have developed 255 new units by between 2000 and 2015, but actually grew 161 units (63 percent).
+By comparison, the Central Vermont Region should have developed 5,591 new units, but actually grew 2,600 units (47 percent).
+While East Montpelier has not met its allocation goals, it has done better than the region.

+The Regional Housing Distribution Plan acknowledges that populations, economic conditions and housing markets are dynamic and recommended that the plan be updated every five years.

+The housing plan has not been updated since it was developed.
+Since the plan was prepared, the Great Recession resulted in significant economic and housing market downturns that have taken years to recover.
+The forecasts underlying the Regional Housing Distribution Plan are based on pre-recession trends that are no longer accurate.

+East Montpelier faces several challenges in meeting the housing allocation goals.
+Approximately 50 percent of the town's land area is conserved and/or in current use.
+Both reduce the amount of land available for development.
+The town also has long had large-lot zoning regulations to encourage the continuation of the farming community.
+Although East Montpelier is a desirable place to live, high land costs, reduced land availability, and the lack of municipal water and wastewater infrastructure hinder the development of new homes.

+Nevertheless, East Montpelier recognizes the need for more housing options, including housing that is more affordable.
+Various actions have been taken to promote this goal:

-√ - 34 ✓ Accessory dwellings are allowed in all zoning districts. - ✓ Planned residential developments are allowed in all zoning districts except Zone B Industrial.
-Planned residential developments may receive a 25% density bonus, and a 50% density bonus if at least 20% of the units are affordable.
+- ✓ Town zoning allows mobile homes anywhere single-family homes are permitted. - ✓ Accessory dwellings are allowed in all zoning districts. - ✓ Planned residential developments are allowed in all zoning districts except Zone B Industrial.
+Planned residential developments may receive a 25 percent density bonus and a 50 percent density bonus if at least 20 percent of the units are affordable. - ✓ The town has a revolving loan fund that was originally created to pay for sewage system upgrades to the Sandy Pines Mobile Home Park.
+The town has been exploring ways to use this fund to assist with making housing in East Montpelier more affordable. - ✓ In 2015, the town purchased the 48-acre Old LaPerle Farm property in East Montpelier Village.
+This property is being evaluated for a mixed-income development that would include senior housing. - ✓ In 2017, the town developed a Master Plan for East Montpelier Village.
+This plan proposes new village zoning with smaller lot sizes and greater opportunities for new single-family and multi-family housing. - ✓ A new, passive-energy affordable home on US 2, built by Habitat for Humanity, was completed in 2017. - ✓ The town has been in discussions with Habitat for Humanity for development of an affordable multi-family home in East Montpelier Village.

-- The town has supported a new Habitat for Humanity home currently under construction, and has been in discussions with Habitat for Humanity for a multi-family home in East Montpelier Village. - ✓ The town has also been exploring ways to use proceeds from a revolving loan fund, created to assist with infrastructure upgrades to the Sandy Pines Mobile Home Park, to assist with making housing in East Montpelier more affordable. - ✓ In 2015, the town purchased the 48-acre Old LaPerle Farm property in East Montpelier Village.
-This property is being evaluated for a mixed-income development that would include senior housing. - In 2017, the town developed a Master Plan for East Montpelier Village.
-This plan proposes new village zoning with smaller lot sizes and greater opportunities for new single-family and multi-family housing. - ✓ A new, passive-energy affordable home on US 2, built by Habitat for Humanity, was completed in 2017.
-The town has been in discussions with Habitat for Humanity to possibly develop additional affordable housing in East Montpelier Village. - A buildout analysis for the Village Master Plan indicates that there is the potential for 169 new - 17 residential parcels in East Montpelier Village; this is over 80% of the remaining new housing - goal under the Regional Housing Distribution Plan.
-The balance (20%) could be accommodated - 19 elsewhere in the town.
-East Montpelier believes that it will eventually meet the Housing - 20 Distribution Plan's goal, but based on current market forces it is unrealistic to believe that the - 21 goal will be met by 2020.
-The Housing Map shows the location of housing in town, including - 22 new housing units developed since 2013, and the East Montpelier Village area preferred for 80% - of new housing units.
+A buildout analysis for the Village Master Plan indicates that there is the potential for 169 new residential parcels in East Montpelier Village; this is over 80 percent of the remaining new housing goal under the Regional Housing Distribution Plan.
+The balance (20 percent) could be accommodated elsewhere in the town.
+East Montpelier believes that it will eventually meet the Housing Distribution Plan's goal, but based on current market forces it is unrealistic to believe that the goal will be met by 2020.
+The Housing Map shows the location of housing in town, including new housing units developed since 2013, and the East Montpelier Village area preferred for 80 percent of new housing units.